 The Proven and Probable Reserve estimate as of December 2019 is 1.53 Mt with an average grade of 619.2 g/t silver for 30.5 million ounces and 10.75 g/t gold for 529,000 ounces.
 The Reserve cut-off grade is $215 NSR/t based on $1,250/oz gold and $18.00/oz silver with metallurgical recoveries of 95% for gold and 93% for silver.

 On June 26, 2018, Yamana declared commercial production and in January 2019, Sandstorm began purchasing silver ounces from Cerro Moro.
-Yamana expects production in 2019 to be 6,000,000 ounces of silver and 130,000 ounces of gold.
-The mine plan involves a transition to a greater proportion of underground mining over the next three years and production from Zoe underground mine is scheduled to commence mid-2019.
+Yamana produced 6,322,864 ounces of silver and 120,802 ounces of gold in 2019.
+The mine plan involves a transition to a greater proportion of underground mining over the next three years including production from Zoe underground.

 A US$18 million exploration budget for 2020 will include drill programs and multi-disciplinary fieldwork aimed at extending the mine life at Cerro Moro.